Frequently asked questions

 What is NodeTool?

 NodeTool is the open creative AI workspace.
-Every major model from every major provider — FAL, KIE, OpenAI, Anthropic, Gemini, Replicate, and more — wired into one node-based canvas you run on your own machine or in the browser.
-Image, video, music, and text live on the same canvas, alongside planning agents that run multi-step jobs.
+Every major model from every major provider, including FAL, KIE, OpenAI, Anthropic, Gemini, and Replicate, sits on one visual canvas that you run on your own machine or in the browser.
+Image, video, music, and text share that canvas, alongside agents that carry out longer jobs step by step.

 Read more →